DanialHaseeb/krypton/README.md

 - [Caesar cipher - Wikipedia](https://en.wikipedia.org/wiki/Caesar_cipher)

 These resources provided valuable insights into the various encryption schemes and techniques used in this project.

+#### Other Implementation Details

+##### `phf`

+In Krypton, we leverage the power of the `phf` crate, a compile-time hash table generator for Rust, to facilitate efficient translation from letters to numbers.
+By creating a hash map at compile time, we can eliminate runtime overhead and ensure fast lookups during the cryptographic operations.
+The `phf` crate allows us to define a perfect hash function, enabling us to generate a minimal perfect hash table that maps each letter to its corresponding numerical representation.
+This approach not only improves the performance of our encryption and decryption algorithms but also enhances the overall user experience by providing seamless and quick translations between letters and numbers.